elucian/bee/syntax/structure.md

 **Imports:**

 ```
-load $bee_lib/folder_name/file_name
+load $bee_lib/folder_name/*.bee
-load $bee_lib/folder_name/*
+load $bee_lib/folder_name/(x,y,z)
 ```

-* using :(*) all files with extension *.bee are included
+* using: /*.bee  all files with extension _bee_ are found on disk and parsed
-* using :(x,y,z) only x,y,z files are found and included
+* using: (x,y,z) only x,y,z files are found on disk and parsed

-Create alias for external identifiers to supress qualifier
+Create alias for external identifiers to suppress qualifier for all members

 ```
 alias name := file_name.member_name
 alias name := folder_name.file_name.member_name
 ```

+**note:**
+* Only public members are accessible using alias _name_,
+* Members who do not have alias can be accessed using _file_name_ as qualifier,
+* You can establish an alias for a file_name and call all members using the new qualifier.

 **Environment variables**

-* Environment variables are global, usual uppercase and start with $ symbol.
+* Environment variables are usual uppercase and start with $ symbol,
-* All system variables are automatic imported from OS environment into global variables.
+* All system variables are automatic created from OS environment.
+* You can create new system variables visible in Bee session and not visible in OS;

 ## Global context

-One module or library is using a single global context.
+One module is loaded in global context.
+In this context only public variables are visible.

 **usability**

-* Bee is using one global context.
-This context is accessible in all files.
 * Global members can be public or private.
 Public members start with a dot prefix;
 * Global members are visible with qualifier name using dot notation;
+* A module can create a single context, even if you load a module multiple times;

 **system variables*